dougeby/IntuneDocs/intune/app-sdk-ios.md

 ### Let Intune handle authentication and enrollment at launch

-If you want the Intune SDK to handle all authentication using ADAL and enrollment before your app finishes launching, and your app always requires MAM policy, you don't have to use `loginAndEnrollAccount` API.
+If you want the Intune SDK to handle all authentication using ADAL and enrollment before your app finishes launching, and your app always requires APP policy, you don't have to use `loginAndEnrollAccount` API.
 You can simply set the two settings below to YES in the IntuneMAMSettings dictionary in the app's Info.plist.

 Setting  | Type  | Definition |
 --       |  --   |   --       |